inyourfoss/cmd_cachier/README.md

 That process is spawned once you use the cmd_cachier command the first time since reboot.
 From then on it keeps running in the background.

-Also now the redis listens on a unix domain socket instead of TCP(I think?).
+Also now the redis instance listens on a unix domain socket instead of TCP(I think?).
 The socket is in a user owned directory and is only readable by the user.
 Which should increase security quite a bit.
 But still, please don't put your passwords in the cache!